Category Archives: Texas

 • Class B and Class C Vehicles

 Class B CDL.
 A Class B Commercial Drivers License is needed to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Some of the vehicles that operators may be qualified to drive with Class B licenses are:
+A few of the vehicles that drivers may be qualified to operate with Class B licenses are:

 • Tractor Trailers